-Given the high number of people travelling in Greece, it is very possible that expats will be mistaken for tourists and criminals may attempt to take advantage of them.
-One popular scam involves the victim being invited for a drink at a bar by a stranger, being met by some of the stranger's friends and then being forced to pay a bill much larger than they had anticipated.
+Given the large number of people travelling in Greece, it is possible that expats will be mistaken for tourists and criminals may attempt to take advantage of them.

 Emergency numbers in Greece

 As with other EU states, the emergency telephone number in Greece is 112.
-Calls are answered in Greek, English and French.
 Below are other local numbers that can be used in case of emergencies: